 - Mobile Payments Service Company Limited

 Our Colleagues play a vital role in maintaining robust and resilient payment services, encouraging innovation within retail payments and supporting the wider retail payments ecosystem.
-Our Ethical Code of Conduct represents our commitment to how we work and conduct ourselves.

 We are committed to:

 - maintaining trust in the certainty, integrity and security of our services and interactions with all clients, end-users, regulators, stakeholders and our colleagues;

 - nurturing our people to drive industry innovation, creating relevant, competitive, useful and end-user focused payment solutions; and

 - attracting, developing and retaining talented leaders and colleagues who, in line with our culture, principles and values can deliver excellence.

 To enable a vibrant UK economy and deliver best in class payment infrastructure and standards, we continue to emphasise our core values and hold our colleagues to account for these: